-Havana Cuba is full of interesting history which has gone hand in hand with the Cuban people and the development of the city.
+It is full of interesting history which has gone hand in hand with the Cuban people and the development of the city.
 Meaning that there are plenty of stories to tell, some good and some bad.

 El Capitolio (National Capitol Building ) is based on Pantheon in Paris

-The El Capitolio or also known as National Capitol Building was the seat of government until after the revolution but is now the home to the Cuban Academy of Sciences.
-Even though at first sight, it looks like Capitol Building in Washington DC it is actually designed on the Pantheon in Paris.
+The El Capitolio or also known as the National Capitol Building was the seat of government until after the revolution.
+However, it is now home to the Cuban Academy of Sciences.
+Even though at first sight it looks like Capitol Building in Washington DC it is in fact designed on the Pantheon in Paris.

 Mural of Che Guevara

 The building is situated on the Plaza de la Revolución and is one of the world’s largest city squares at 72,000 square metres.
 It is really cool to stand in the middle of the square, taking in the atmosphere while looking at all the memorials.
-Rumour has it that Che Guevara, once kept an office in the Ministerio del Interior.
+Rumour has it that Che Guevara once kept an office in the Ministerio del Interior.

 Castillo de la Real Fuerza

-You do not think of 16th-century Forts when Havana Cuba comes to mind but it is one of the first things you will see when you arrive in old Havana and played a huge part in Cuban history.
-Situated on the western side of the harbour and set back from the harbour entrance Castillo de la Real Fuerza (or known as the English Castle of the Royal Force).
+You do not think of 16th-century Forts when Havana Cuba comes to mind.
+However, it is one of the first things you will see when you arrive in old Havana.
+Situated on the western side of the harbour and it played a huge part in Cuban history.
+It is set back from the harbour entrance is Castillo de la Real Fuerza (known as the English Castle of the Royal Force).

 Considered to be the oldest stone fort in the Americas and is a part of the UNESCO World Heritage site of Old Havana.
 Even though it looks imposing with its impressive moat and its thick sloping walls the Castillo de la Real Fuerza suffered from a poor strategic position, being too far inside the bay.

 If you are a fan of cocktails, especially daiquiri’s or rum based drinks, then you can’t go to Havana without visiting the world famous El Floridita.
-It is the home of where the original daiquiri cocktail was invented.
+It is where the original daiquiri cocktail was invented.
 El Floridita is a restaurant and cocktail bar in the older part of Havana Cuba.

 I had the new style daiquiri which is a blend of white rum, lemon, sugar, maraschino and ice.
 I don’t need an excuse to have a great cocktail, especially with family & friends.